myhdl-jb/myhdl/README.md

 # myhdl

-This is a copy of my local *diverged* MyHDL branch
+This is a copy of my local *diverged* MyHDL branch.

 It is published here for reference only - to show what I have experimented with ...